XxRagulxX/Burpsuite_pro/README.md

 ![](Images/License.png)

 Step - 10 : Click next , Select Manual Activation .
-Copy the request from the box and paste it in Brup suite pro loader & keygen .
+Copy the request from the box and paste it in Activation Request (Brup suite pro loader & keygen) .

 ![](Images/Request.png)